Biden canceling up to $20,000 in student loan debt for millions of Americans, extending payment pause

 The Education Department said nearly 8 million borrowers will have their debt forgiven automatically, while others will have to apply for relief.
 The application for borrowers seeking debt relief will be unveiled "in the coming weeks," the department said, adding that borrowers can sign up to be notified when the application is available.

 Income caps will be based on either 2020 or 2021 income.
-If in either 2020 or 2021, a person's income was below the cap, they would be eligible, according to a senior administration official on the call with reporters.
+If a person or couple's income was below the cap in either year, they will be eligible, a senior administration official said.

 Millions of borrowers are expected to be eligible for relief under the plan.
 While more than 43 million borrowers carry federal student loan debt, according to Education Department data, the Federal Reserve says the majority have less than $25,000 in debt and a quarter owe less than $10,000.